Dallas-Area Medical School Options

 University of Texas Southwestern Medical Center

-As 1 of 4 medical schools in the University of Texas system, UT Southwestern Medical Center has a total enrollment of nearly 4,600 students, clinical residents, and postdoctoral fellows.
+As 1 of 4 medical schools in the University of Texas system, UT Southwestern Medical Center has a total enrollment of approximately 3,600 students, clinical residents, and postdoctoral fellows.
 The center is composed of the UT Southwestern Medical School, the Graduate School of Biomedical Sciences, and the School of Health Professionals.
-Every year the medical school enrolls approximately 230 students, 90 percent of whom, by law, must be from Texas.
+Every year the medical school enrolls approximately 230 students.

 Faculty members at this Dallas medical school have achieved the highest honors in their fields.
-Nobel Prizes have been awarded to 5 faculty members.
-The medical center also boasts 20 faculty members who have been inducted into the National Academy of Sciences and 18 into the Institute of Medicine.
+Nobel Prizes have been awarded to 6 faculty members.
+The medical center also boasts 22 faculty members who have been inducted into the National Academy of Sciences and 17 who have been inducted into the National Academy of Medicine.

 This 4-year program combines the curriculum of the MD degree program with one provided by the University of Texas School of Public Health (UTSPH) for an MD/Master of Public Health dual degree.
 Participants must complete a core curriculum involving the study of biostatistics, epidemiology, community health, disease control, and the behavioral sciences, along with all clinical training requirements of the medical school.
 Shared courses between the 2 curriculums make the program more efficient and reduce time and costs; these courses include medical genetics, microbiology, pharmacology, and immunology.